Lost Cement Gold Mine of Mammoth Mountain, California

 The Paiute Indians, who had heretofore been generally peaceful, balked at the large numbers of prospectors who had invaded their lands.
 The two miners who had allegedly found the lost ledge were killed by the Indians before they were able to tell of its location.

-Though the “cement” outcropping was never found, the many prospectors who flooded the eastern Sierra region did find gold, resulting in the mining camps of Dogtown, Mammoth City, Lundy Canyon, Bodie, and many others.
+Though the “cement” outcropping was never found, the many prospectors who flooded the eastern Sierra did find gold, resulting in mining camps such as Dogtown, Mammoth City, Lundy Canyon, Bodie, and many others.

 The lost lode is said to lie somewhere in the dense woods near the Sierra Mountains headwaters of the San Joaquin River’s middle fork.

-In 1958 or 59 my dad talked to a friend of his about a lost gold mine up around Mono Lake.
+In 1958 or 59, my dad talked to a friend of his about a lost gold mine up around Mono Lake.
 I remember him telling the story of the two dead miners and the gold they had found.
-What I remember is my dad making up a bed in the back of his truck of down feather pad, sleeping bag, and pillow putting me and our dog in it, and talking off for the mountains with his friend riding shotgun!
+What I remember is my dad making up a bed in the back of his truck of a down feather pad, a sleeping bag, and a pillow, putting our dog and me in it, and talking off for the mountains with his friend riding shotgun!

 It was early morning when he woke me sun just coming up.
-We hiked for hours then my dad started yelling that he found it!
-The creek was more of a brook but did have a cement bed here and there.
-As far as a red color I don’t remember that and I don’t know that I knew about it.
-A while later we found a large cave that had been dug out of the hillside.
-I remember it was a bitch getting to it because of all the brush that had grown up around it.
+We hiked for hours, then my dad started yelling that he found it!
+The creek was more of a brook, but it did have a cement bed here and there.
+As for red, I don’t remember that, and I don’t know if I knew about it.
+A while later, we found a large cave dug out of the hillside.
+I remember it was a bitch to get to because of all the brush that had grown up around it.

-My dad found a small bottle of mercury and about a golf ball stash of gold.
+My dad found a small bottle of mercury and about a golf ball’s worth of gold.
 We had to leave as we still had a long hike back to the truck.
-So time later we went back with the idea of cutting a 4×4 trail to the cave.
-Dad’s friend was in front of the truck cutting brush with a double-bladed ax when it popped back and smacked him in the forehead.
+Some time later, we went back with the idea of cutting a 4×4 trail to the cave.
+Dad’s friend was in front of the truck, cutting brush with a double-bladed ax, when it popped back and smacked him in the forehead.
 I remember a bunch of blood and not much more.
-Some time later two suits came to the house and had a private conversation with my dad.
-They left with the gold and nothing was ever spoken of the mine again.
+Some time later, two suits came to the house and had a private conversation with my dad.
+They left with the gold, and nothing was ever spoken of the mine again.
 That’s what I remember I was 8 or 9 I’m 73 now I was surprised by your article.
 Just thought I’d tell you my tale.

 David Cooper, October 2023.